aredlavenkat/fluxion-samples/README.md

 - `fluxion-rules-starter-sample` – Spring Boot service that loads rules via the starter, exposes a REST endpoint, and reuses the auto-configured evaluation service.
-- `workflow-quickstart` – Temporal TestWorkflowEnvironment demo that evaluates order-approval rules.
-It exercises both the automatic approval path and the manual-review branch (human involvement simulated via an activity stub).

 ## Getting Started